narangiraffe/hue-glue-game/README.md

 # Hue Glue Game

-**Hue Glue** is a fast-paced local multiplayer party game about colors.
-Players mix and match hues on a shared canvas, trying to outsmart each other and take control of the board.
+**Hue Glue** Browser puzzle-game in which the player uses the mouse to interact with a grid in order to arrange the mixed-up cells by color.
+Recreate harmony in the color grid by hue.

 ---